uhessentials/uhessentials.github.io/index.md

 If all goes well, the application will appear at [http://localhost:3000](http://localhost:3000).
 If you have an account on the UH test CAS server, you can login.

 # Application Design

+ Explains how the system was designed.
+See the BowFolios system for details.

 ## Directory structure